mmistakes/jekyll-theme-basically-basic/_posts/2022-10-1-attention-in-vision.md

 ---

+Having worked with a few vision transformer models recently, I became curious about the different types of self attention used inside of these models.
+In particular, I chose to focus on howSelf attention layers can be very memory and compute intensive for large images

+Self attention has been on my mind recently.
 This notebook will explore the components of a [SegFormer model](https://arxiv.org/pdf/2105.15203.pdf) as defined by [Hugging Face (HF)](https://huggingface.co/docs/transformers/model_doc/segformer).

 <p align="center">
   <img src="/assets/images/attention_comparison/cat/cat.jpg" width="256" height="256" />